Board of Directors

 David Roberts.
 Moved to Bellingham in 2002 to work for the Department of Natural Resources as their regional supervisor in charge of state owned aquatic land.
 In that role he managed shoreline leasing, development, restoration and clean-up activities across the seven Northwest counties of Washington, including Bellingham Bay.
 Prior to coming to Bellingham, he worked on a wide range of air- and water-related issues for the Department of Ecology in Olympia.
 In 2011 David started Kulshan Environmental Services, whose mission is to help clients find durable, long-term solutions to environmental challenges.
 David has been active in local and civic activities for many years, including the Olympia Planning Commission and Parks Board, Bellingham’s Watershed Advisory Board, People for Lake Padden and leadership in his homeowners association.
 David enjoys and appreciates the community dialogue and exploration of ideas provided by the City Club.
 Joined the board of directors in 2013.

 Bill Schenken.
 Samish Neighborhood.
-Consultant for Northern Economics where he specializes in economic analysis, sustainability and information technology.
+Specializing in economic analysis, sustainable business and information technology, he has been a consultant to businesses, organizations and governements primarily in Washington and Alaska ten for over years.
+Moved to Bellingham in 2002 with his wife Andrea..
 Joined the board of directors in 2011 and is currently Vice President.